TomTrp/EfCoreSqliteApp/README.md

 # EfCoreSqliteApp
-Learning to use EFCore and SQLite for RESTFUL API
+Learning to use EFCore, SQLite and AutoMapper for RESTFUL API